progressive-galib/ecommerce/README.md

 # ecommerce

-A simple ruby on rails ecommerce site using solidus gem and solidus stripe integration. solidus is based on spree ecommerce engine
+A simple ruby on rails ecommerce site using solidus gem and solidus paypal integration (stripe integration is on the stripe branch use `git checkout stripe`). solidus is based on spree ecommerce engine

 screenshot: